 All of the fee structures discussed above are charged in addition to the the standard application, credit/criminal background check, and move-in / move-out fees which are levied by both condos and coops.

+The easiest way to find a co-op’s sublet policy is to ask the listing agent or your buyer’s broker.
 If you are searching for a coop online, you may have realized that listing agents do not usually disclose the sublet policies in listing descriptions.
 Even if they mention the sublet policy in passing, it likely won’t be very specific and may exclude important considerations such as the amount of the sublet fee.
-Therefore, the easiest way to find a co-ops sublet policy is to ask the listing agent or your buyer’s broker.

 Coops also have other policies which vary from building to building, such as the house rules, alteration agreements, and NYC coop purchase application (board application) procedures.
 Given the complexity, it’s quite common to encounter NYC listing agents who aren’t fully aware of all of a co-ops various policies.